co-ment/comt/README.txt

 - python magic
 - python development headers
 - python setuptools
-- python uno
 - pandoc
-- headless openoffice
+- abiword (or headless openoffice and python uno)
 - git
 - libyaml
 (all other python dependencies will be downloaded by buildout)